-As Program Director, Dr. Chiachih DC Wang is the administrator of the doctoral program in Counseling Psychology.
-This role is also referred to as "Training Director" (TD) or Director of Clinical Training (DCT).
-Dr. Wang serves as Chair of the Counseling Psychology Program Committee (CPPC) and works collaboratively with faculty members of the CPPC to design and implement all aspects of your educational and training experience.
-The TD typically has 1 or 2 graduate student assistants (GSAs) that help her/him/them manage various aspects of the Counseling Psychology Programs.
-Dr. Hook is in the role of Associate DCT and the primarily responsibilities managed by Dr. Hook include the mock internship interview, IRC arrangements, and the APR tasks.
-As a graduate student in Counseling Psychology, you are also a member of the Department of Psychology and a student of the CLASS and the TGS.
+As Program Director, Dr. Joshua Hook is the administrator of the doctoral program in Counseling Psychology.
+This role is also referred to as "Training Director" (TD), "Program Director" (PD), or "Director of Clinical Training" (DCT).
+Dr. Hook serves as Chair of the Counseling Psychology Program Committee (CPPC) and works collaboratively with faculty members of the CPPC to design and implement all aspects of your educational and training experience.
+The TD typically has 1 or 2 graduate student assistants (GSAs) that help them manage various aspects of the Counseling Psychology Program.
+As a graduate student in Counseling Psychology, you are also a member of the Department of Psychology and a student in CLASS and TGS.
 As such, the administrators (and faculty committees) referenced in the two previous paragraphs have a role in determining degree requirements, policies, etc. that affect you.

-It is each student's responsibility to keep the Department and the Counseling Psychology Program informed as to how she/he/they can be contacted.
+It is each student's responsibility to keep the Department and the Counseling Psychology Program informed as to how they can be contacted.
 Typically, official correspondence is delivered to your UNT email, assigned mailbox on the 2nd floor of Terrill Hall, and/or the USPS address we have on file.
 It is the student's responsibility to check their UNT email and mailbox frequently to keep abreast of important information (e.g., funding opportunities, deadlines, changes in departmental or counseling program policies).
-When students will not be on campus for some time, it would be wise to have another student check their mailbox for current notices, memos, etc. The TD and program GSAs primarily rely on email for mass communications, but will often call or text related to quick, less formal, or individual communications; it is in your best interest to make sure that we have multiple ways of contacting you and that you keep all your contact information updated with us.
+When students will not be on campus for some time, it is wise to have another student check their mailbox for current notices, memos, etc. The TD and program GSAs primarily rely on email for mass communications, but will often call or send text messages for quick, less formal, or individual communications.
+It is in your best interest to make sure that we have multiple ways of contacting you and that you keep all your contact information updated with us.